osgoodbl/PyFilter/README.md

 ```

-This enabled me to properly call out sub dictionaries in a column and create new columns with the values I wanted.
+This enabled me to properly call out sub dictionaries in a column and create new columns with the values I wanted from the JSON.

 Once I had the csv loaded in and cleaned, I was able to download the photos in each post and pass them into my trained model with a pseudo pipeline code structure.